piyushblox/Void/README.md

 The live data is  taken from the sensors which are placed in different red list zones and this data is analyzed with the survival conditions of a given species.
 If the conditions are not favorable then those species are shifted to other regions.

 ### This project secured first place in the "Open Category" of 9Hacks -
-12 Hours hackathon conducted by Next Tech Lab, SRM-AP.
+12 Hour hackathon conducted by the Next Tech Lab, SRM-AP.

 #